sooyeonch/coding-challenge/README.md

     - Search a cheese by name.
     - Sort the table by a cheese name, a fat content percentage, or a moisture percentage.

-## My solutions/ideas for the "Strech" section:
+## My solutions/ideas for the "Strech" section

 1. Language:
    Since a user may be Anglophone or Francophone, I made radio buttons to allow users to switch between English and French.